dacruzmathis/Go-Game/README.md

 The main window :
 ![Alt text](img/fen2.jpg)

-The goban's looks after a game :
+The goban's aspect after a game :
 ![Alt text](img/goban.jpg)

 The endgame window which display all the scores :